kai687/sphinxawesome-theme/README.rst

    :alt: Netlify Status

-This is an awesome theme for the Sphinx_ documentation generator.
+This is an awesome theme and a set of extensions for the Sphinx_ documentation generator.
 See how the theme looks on the `demo page`_.

 .. _Sphinx: http://www.sphinx-doc.org/en/master/